 Social and Recreational Activities

-Quality of life is an important aspect of nursing home care.
+Maintaining quality of life is a crucial part of nursing home care.
 Most facilities offer a range of activities to keep residents engaged and socially active:

 - Group exercise classes